PowerDNS/pdns/docs/dnsupdate.rst

 NOTIFY-DNSUPDATE
 ~~~~~~~~~~~~~~~~

-Send a notification to all slave servers after every update.
+Send a notification to all secondary servers after every update.
 This will
 speed up the propagation of changes and is very useful for acme
 verification::